 We are one of the largest hospital schools in the world and have a team of dedicated teaching and support staff who aim to minimise the impact of a stay in hospital on the child's education.
 The academy base can be found on the ground floor of the Hospital.

-The length of time pupils spend with us is dependent upon their medical needs and varies from short stays to much longer ones.
-We understand that this can be a worrying time for pupils and parents or carers, and recognise the importance of good educational provision and the role it plays in trying to normalise a child’s life during their hospital stay as we believe ‘every child matters, every moment counts’.
+We understand that this can be a worrying time for pupils and parents or carers, and recognise the importance of high quality educational provision and the role it plays in trying to normalise a child’s life during their hospital stay.

 Our staff are available to deliver lessons at the bedside for children who are an inpatient for more than three school days, or five days for Post-16 pupils.
 We strive to work in partnership with the pupil’s home school to provide a personalised curriculum, supporting the child with their school or college work.
 We work with schools from across the UK!